Brighton Hill: Housing growth

 The first section of Brighton Hill to be completed was the Quilter Road area, with much of the ex — council housing from Haydn Road in the west, to Wagner Close in the east following soon after.
+(Almost all the streets in Brighton Hill are named after composers and musicians).
 Part of this development was a number of medium-sized tower blocks, namely in Verdi Close, Mozart Close and Schubert Road.
 These had been demolished by the early 1990s and replaced with more modern houses.
 One large development was the private sector housing, stretching from Handel Close in the west, to Porter Road to the east.
 This was completed by the mid 1970s and filled in all the former farmland in the Hatchwarren Lane/Harrow Way/Winchester Road square.
 The remainder of the space adjacent to Winchester Road was occupied by Brighton Hill School — now known as Brighton Hill Community College.
 Many new roads were constructed, Brighton Way and Gershwin Road being very important feeder roads to the new housing.
 It is important not to forget the development on the south west side of the estate, consisting of Bach Close and Novello Close.

-Later additions included the Guinness Trust development, from Beecham Berry in the south to Boyce Close and Copland Close in the north.
+Later additions, largely retaining the musician pattern, included the Guinness Trust development, from Beecham Berry in the south to Boyce Close and Copland Close in the north.
 This development filled more of the gaps left, with Boyce Close and Copland Close in quite close proximity to the A30 Winchester Road.
 Tallis Gardens was created from part of the Chalk Ridge Primary School playing field in around 1990, and at a similar time a housing development took place on Gershwin Road, in addition to a new school, Hatchwarren Junior and Infant School.
 Numerous small developments were also added, such as Vivaldi Close and Gershwin Court, a sheltered housing area.